pgdemiranda/data_motors/README.md

 The CEO of Data Motors company hired us as a data scientist because it wants to increase its profit by buying and reselling the best motorcycles available within the database that the company acquired through a market study.

 ## Objectives:
 1. Answer all the questions made by Data Motors' CEO.
+The answers can be found on this [project notebook](./notebooks/projeto.ipynb).
-2. Suggest the purchase of motorcycles that meet all the company's standards (question 7, third round)
+2. Suggest the purchase of motorcycles that meet all the company's standards (question 7, third round), [this is the file with the answers](./data/exported/bikes_selected.xlsx).
-3. Provide all information through API
+3. Provide all information through API, again, here is the link to the [Dashboard](https://pgdemiranda-data-motors-app-0k16ao.streamlit.app/)

 # 2. Business Assumptions
 The database is based on an Indian new and used motorcycle resale website, with values negotiated in Indian Rupees.
 However, we have noted the values in US dollars.